aiidateam/aiida-tutorials/docs/sections/workflows/workchain.md

 :::{note}

-To focus on the AiiDA concepts, the examples in this module are purposefully kept very simple.
+To focus on the AiiDA concepts, the examples in this module are toy work chains that are purposefully kept very simple.
 In a later module on writing workflows, you will see a real-world example of a work chain that calculates the equation of state of a material.

 :::